Karthikkc123/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     public long OrderID { get; set; }
     ```

-7. Run the application again by selecting the green Start button in the Visual Studio toolbar.
+7. Run the application again by selecting the green IIS Express button in the Visual Studio toolbar.

     ![The Start button is highlighted on the Visual Studio toolbar.](./media/visual-studio-toolbar-start.png "Select Start")